mikeboan/jumpstart-beginner-track/part3/type_conversion_readings.md

   puts int # ==> 5
 ```

-We can actually convert to/from any and all classes.
+We can actually convert to/from any and all of the aforementioned classes.

 ```ruby
   5.to_s      # ==> "5"